MichaelJames0913/JavaScript/CS 190/readme.txt

-This repositorie holds code that was used in CMP SCI 190 Javascript at COC, the labs are basic web pages that use HTML and JavaScript to demonstrate the basic principles of web Development.
+This repositorie holds code that was used in Computer Science 190, Javascript coursework, the labs are basic web pages that use HTML and JavaScript to demonstrate the basic principles of web development.